In this guide we’ll take a look at the best wooden potting benches for the UK market.

 There are also four hooks to hang up your tools.
 This is a hard-working potting bench that makes the most of your space.

 The Christow wooden potting table is good value and a best seller.
-It’s a great price but still has all the essentials you need to make potting-up a pleasure.
+It’s a great price but this potting table still has all the essentials you need to make potting-up a pleasure.

-This is another fab design that incorporates a deep plastic compost tray on one side of the worktop.
+This is another fab potting table that incorporates a deep plastic compost tray on one side of the worktop.
 The removable potting tray measures 12×9.3 inches which is plenty for potting up and deep enough to wash your BBQ utensils in.

 The working area has raised sides and it’s perfectly flat so you can sweep excess compost directly into the deep tray.
 If you need more, store your large compost bag on the slatted bottom shelf.
 It’s the perfect size.

 Small pots and delicate items can be popped on the top shelf out of harm’s way and you can stash your smaller tools and seeds in the handy storage drawer.